casualwriter/calibrePage/README.md

 [calibrePage](https://campodesktop.com/calibrePage) is simple PHP content server for calibre.

+* Single php file
+* Self-contained, no depandence
+* Responsive design, fit for mobile and desktop

 It is a **single file** in very simple PHP coding, provides the following features

-* Single php file
-* Self-contained, no depandence, no jQuery
-* responsive, fit for mobile and desktop

 * List latest books
-* List books by labels
+* List books by labels, author or publisher
 * Search book by keyword
 * show details of selected books
 * download books